aws/aws-advanced-jdbc-wrapper/reachability/README.md

 ## Usage
 1. Copy the `.json` files in the relevant version directory to your `src/main/resources/META-INF/native-image` directory.
 2. Modify the `reflect-config.json` file as follows:
-   1. The beginning of the file contains reachability metadata for all existing plugin factories.
-By default, all plugin factories will be included in the native image.
-You can decrease the size of the native image by removing the plugin factories for the plugins that you are not using in your application.
-   2. If you are using `AwsWrapperDataSource`, add a json block defining the target data source class you are using.
+   1. If you are using `AwsWrapperDataSource`, add a json block defining the target data source class you are using.
 For example, if you call `AwsWrapperDataSource#setDataSourceClassName("org.postgresql.ds.PGSimpleDataSource")`, then add the following block:
     ```json
     {
       "name": "org.postgresql.ds.PGSimpleDataSource",